 After a diagnostic mammogram, a breast ultrasound will be a walk in the park.
 First, you will need to undress your upper body and put on an open-fronted gown.

-Then, the tech applies a gel to your skin, which helps the transducer wand glide smoothly, helping to create clear images.
+Then, the tech applies a gel to your entire breast, which helps the transducer wand glide smoothly, helping to create clear images.
 The gel may be cold, and you might feel some pressure from the transducer, but it isn’t painful.